rainbowhxch/trusted-booting-protocol/README.md

 # Trusted Booting Protocol

-This protocol comes from [this paper](https://ieeexplore.ieee.org/document/9186690/), and this implement is used for learning purposes.
+This protocol comes from [this paper](https://ieeexplore.ieee.org/document/9186690/), and this implementation is used for learning purposes.

 ## Dependencies